Beatriz-Pimenta/tts_package/README.md

 # tts_package

 This project implements a text-to-speech (TTS) system using ROS 2, based on a publisher/subscriber communication pattern.
-The publisher_node.py sends text messages to the /tts_input topic, which tts_node.py receives to synthesize speech and save audio files in MP3 format.
+The publisher_node.py sends text messages to the /tts_input topic, which tts_node.py receives to synthesize speech and save audio files in WAV format.
 It automates audio generation and storage, making it useful for robotic applications or systems requiring dynamic speech output.

 ---